 - 1-2 cups coconut milk.

-- Peel the plantain and cut into slices, or into quarters by slicing once lengthwise and once across the middle.
+- Peel the plantain and cut it into slices or quarters by slicing once lengthwise and across the middle.

 - In a saucepan, combine all ingredients except coconut milk.